hmmh/backend-autologin/README.md

     TYPO3_AUTOLOGIN_USER=example-user

 #### By Cookie

 If you need a bit more flexibility you can specify the user name by setting a cookie in your browser.
 You can do this by using the developer tools of the browser of your choice by using the built in developer console (often opened by pressing F12).
 Set the cookie name to `TYPO3_AUTOLOGIN_USER` and store the username as cookie value.

-#### By GET-Param
+#### By GET parameter

-The user name can be specified via get parameter.
+The user name can be specified via GET parameter.
 To choose a user name for auto login you simply open your TYPO3 backend using ` http://127.0.0.1/typo3/?TYPO3_AUTOLOGIN_USER=admin` (substitute 127.0.0.1 with your domain name).

 ## Develop with Extension